Legal battle centers on release of Alabama execution details

 ATLANTA (AP) — A federal appeals court is considering whether a lower court judge was wrong to rule that Alabama’s execution protocol should be unsealed at the request of news outlets.

-The Associated Press and other outlets intervened in the case of Alabama death row inmate Doyle Hamm, filing a motion seeking the release of records including the state’s execution protocol.
+U.S. District Judge Karon Bowdre ruled in May that the public has “a common law right of access” to a redacted version of the state’s lethal injection protocol and related court records.
+The state appealed, and a three-judge panel of the 11th U.S. Circuit Court of Appeals in Atlanta on Monday heard arguments in the appeal.

-A federal judge ruled in May that the public has “a common law right of access” to the records, including a redacted version of the protocol.
+The Associated Press, The Montgomery Advertiser and the Alabama Media Group had asked the court in March to unseal records in a lawsuit brought by death row inmate Doyle Lee Hamm.
+Alabama prison officials in February halted Hamm’s scheduled execution at the last minute when the lethal injection team was unable to connect an intravenous line to his veins.

-The state appealed, arguing the judge was wrong to grant access to the execution protocol, in part because it hadn’t been filed in the case.
+Alabama has for years refused to release the details of its execution process and where it gets the drugs used in lethal injections.

 Most Read Nation & World Stories